 But I always cook one special thing for platter night, and it is often a vegetable dish that is healthy and irresistible.
 When I make these hot, spicy sweet potato wedges with chipotle aioli, they are the stars of platter night.
 They are amazing!

-Here’s the recipe for chili and brown sugar baked sweet potato fries with chipotle aioli dipping sauce.
-If you make this recipe, please come back to leave a review and let me know how you like it!Print
+Here's the recipe for chili and brown sugar baked sweet potato fries with chipotle aioli dipping sauce.
+If you make this recipe, I hope you'll come back to leave a star rating and a comment.
+I'd love to know what you think.Print